AlphaKeks/how2nvim/plugins.md

 ```

 The first argument to `setup` can be either a string or a table.
 In this case we pass it a table
-which acts as an arry of "plugin specs".
-A "plugin spec" is a table that describes a plugin you want
+which acts as an array of "plugin specs".
+A "plugin spec" is a table that describes a plugin you
-to install.
-The first element in a spec table is the URL of the plugin and any following arguments
+want to install.
+The first element in a spec table is the URL of the plugin and any following
-are key-value pairs representing options.
+arguments are key-value pairs representing options.
 You can find details about the plugin spec
 [here](https://github.com/folke/lazy.nvim#-plugin-spec).

 Actually, this array table will accept either plugin specs or strings (or both!) and will treat